 Medigap helps pay your Part B bills

-In most Medigap policies, when you sign the Medigap insurance contract you agree to have the Medigap insurance company get your Part B claim information directly from Medicare.
+In most Medigap policies, the Medigap insurance company will get your Part B claim information directly from Medicare.
 Then, they pay the doctor directly.
 Some Medigap insurance companies also provide this service for Part A claims.

 If your Medigap insurance company doesn't provide this service, ask your doctors if they "participate" in Medicare.
 This means that they "accept assignment" for all Medicare patients.
-If your doctor participates, the Medigap insurance company is required to pay the doctor directly if you request.
+If your doctor participates, the Medigap insurance company is required to pay the doctor directly if you request it.